owncloud/ocis/ocis/migration.md

 <div style="break-after: page"></div>

 ### Stage-6: parallel deployment
-Running ownCloud 10 and oCIS in parallel is a crucial stage for the migration: it allows users access to group shares regardless of the system that is being used to to access the data.
+Running ownCloud 10 and oCIS in parallel is a crucial stage for the migration: it allows users access to group shares regardless of the system that is being used to access the data.
 A user by user migration with multiple domains would technically break group shares when users vanish because they (and their data) are no longer available in the old system.

 Depending on the amount of power users on an instance, the admin may want to allow users to voluntarily migrate to the oCIS backend.
 A monitoring system can be used to visualize the behavior for the two systems and gain trust in the overall stability and performance.